Transamerica Redwood Park

 Archimedes Banya

-A Russian-style bathhouse in the Bayview with intense saunas, plunge pools, a cafe serving karcho soup and Russian dumplings, and a chess meetup.
+A Russian-style bathhouse in the Bayview with saunas, plunge pools, an on-site cafe serving Russian and European food, and chess meetups.
 Happy hour pricing on weekday afternoons.

 Kabuki Springs & Spa